influxdata/flux/docs/SPEC.md

 ##### Count

 Count is an aggregate operation.
-For each aggregated column, it outputs the number of non null records as an integer.
+For each aggregated column, it outputs the number of records as an integer.
+It will count both null and non-null records.

 Count has the following property: